Debi Thomas: Skating career

 In February 1989, Thomas ranked 12th in the Q Score athlete standings, the only woman in the top 22.
 She was inducted into the U.S. Figure Skating Hall of Fame in 2000.
 She was also selected by President George W. Bush to be part of the U.S. Delegation for the Opening Ceremonies of the 2006 Winter Olympics in Turin, Italy along with other former Olympians: Dorothy Hamill, Eric Heiden, Kerri Strug, and Herschel Walker.
 Thomas returned to the ice briefly to participate in "The Caesars Tribute: A Salute to the Golden Age of American Skating", an event which featured many of the greatest legends and icons of American figure skating.

+Thomas returned to competition in October 2023 at the World Figure and Fancy Skating Championships in Lake Placid, New York.
+She placed second in the ladies figure championship and seventh in ladies fancy skating.

 Medical career

 Thomas expressed interest in becoming a doctor from an early age.
-She studied at Stanford University during her competitive career until her move to Boulder, Colorado during the 1987–88 season, and had resumed her studies by 1989.
+She studied at Stanford University during her competitive career until her move to Boulder, Colorado, during the 1987–88 season, and had resumed her studies by 1989.
 She graduated from Stanford in 1991 with a degree in engineering and then from the Northwestern University Feinberg School of Medicine in 1997.
 Thomas followed this with a surgical residency at the University of Arkansas Medical Sciences Hospital and an orthopedic surgery residency at the Martin Luther King Jr./Charles Drew University Medical Center in South Central Los Angeles.

 Thomas went on to become a practicing orthopedic surgeon specializing in hip and knee replacement.
 In June 2005, she graduated from the Orthopedic Residency Program at Charles R. Drew University in Los Angeles.
 She spent the next year preparing for Step I of the American Board of Orthopedic Surgeons' exam and working at King-Drew Medical Center as a junior-attending-physician specialist.
 In July 2006, she began a one-year fellowship at the Dorr Arthritis Institute at Centinela Hospital in Inglewood, California, for sub-specialty training in adult-reconstructive surgery.
 In September 2007, she began working at Carle Clinic in Urbana, Illinois.
 During her medical career, while she was skilled at doing the procedures and well-liked by patients, she had difficulty working with other doctors due to her struggles with bipolar disorder, and went from clinic to clinic, never staying longer than one year.

 As of December 2010, Thomas was in private practice at ORTHO X-cellence Debra J. Thomas, MD, PC in Richlands, Virginia, which has since ceased operations.